EgorRepnikov/dragonrend/README.md

 ```

 ### merge(...routers)
-`merge` combines one or more instances of Router.
+Combines one or more instances of Router.

 Type: Router|Array<Router>